-As a joint product of issuers and investors, the Principles aim that the final result of the restructuring process should be obtained through cooperative interaction between the debtor and its creditors.
-(See above section on good faith.)
-The Principles also maintain that "regardless of the specific restructuring mechanics and procedures used (i.e. amendment of existing instruments or exchange for new ones; pre-default consultations or post-default committee negotiations), restructuring terms should be subject to a constructive dialogue focused on achieving a critical mass of market support before final terms are announced."
+As a joint product of issuers and investors, the Principles maintain that the final result of the restructuring process should be obtained through cooperative interaction between the debtor and its creditors.
+The Principles also maintain that "regardless of the specific restructuring mechanics and procedures used (i.e., amendment of existing instruments or exchange for new ones; pre-default consultations or post-default committee negotiations), restructuring terms should be subject to a constructive dialogue focused on achieving a critical mass of market support before final terms are announced."